mjcrouch/vscode-perforce/README.md

 But there is still lots more to do.
 [Feedback](https://github.com/mjcrouch/vscode-perforce/issues) and [contributions](CONTRIBUTING.md) are welcome!

+## Requirements

+* Visual Studio Code v1.42
+* The perforce command line client must be installed on your computer
+* Access to a perforce server

 ## Installation

 1. Install *[Visual Studio Code](https://code.visualstudio.com/)*